DenizAtik1995/Cohire/README.md

 ### Development
-    Projects such as create-react-app, nwb and react-slingshot have been used to setup development envs.
-    The project was created using create react app
+    The project was created using create-react-app

     Install all the required packages/dependencies using Npm